dijonsauce/CIMilestoneProject01/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with the hero image.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.